loadsys/CakePHP-Plugin-Skeleton/README.md

  * Recommendation is to have at least two people listed as maintainers on every plugin published via Packagist

 * Create a GitHub Token
- * Create a GitHub Token that has only read only access to your public repos
+ * Create a GitHub Token that has only read/write access to your public repos
  * Visit: https://github.com/settings/tokens/new
- * Create a token with only the `public_repo` checked
+ * Create a token with only the `public_repo` checked, please ensure only this scope is checked
+ * Copy the token
+ * Navigate via the command line to the git repo for your Plugin's code
+ * Encrypt the token using the CLI: `travis encrypt 'GITHUB_TOKEN={TOKEN_FROM_GITHUB}'`
+ * Note if you wish to not use a Github token you can, however we have issues with Travis hitting GitHub's public API limits, the provided `.travis.yml` will need to be changed to support this however.
+ * The Github token is encrypted and only stored/published in it's encrypted format, you can explore the [Travis docs for more information into the encrypt CLI](http://docs.travis-ci.com/user/encryption-keys/) if you have more questions.

 ## Contributing